artefactual/atom-docs/user-manual/administer/settings.rst

    :ref:`Memcached <troubleshooting-restart-memcached>` if you are using it for additional caching), and clear your web browser cache.

+   Markdown is also used in the default text of the :ref:`privacy-notification` banner in new installations.
+If you are using the privacy notification and intend to disable Markdown in AtoM, be sure to review and update your notification message!

 :ref:`Back to top <settings>`

 .. _oai-repository: